MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

 ---
 # required metadata

-title: ADAL authentication for your RMS enabled mobile application | Azure RMS
+title: Use Azure Portal to configure for RMS authentication | Azure RMS
 description: Outlines the process for authentication with ADAL
 keywords: authentication, RMS, ADAL
 author: bruceperlerms